Megan-Ziegler77/Megan-Ziegler/README.md

   <li><b>Prague University of Economics and Business</b>: Relevant courses: InternaFonal Business, Product/Brand MarkeFng, New Media and Trend in ICT.</li>

 ## Professional Summary
-<i> I am a mulFple industry-cerFfied professional with highly successful experience in delighFng clients in event coordinaFon and sales development.
-I want to combine data analyFcs, arFsFc creaFvity, and personalized service to create memorable events and build long-term relaFonships with clients. </i>
+<i> I am a multiple industry-certified professional with highly successful experience in delighting clients in event coordination and sales development.
+I want to combine data analytics, artistic crfeativity, and personalized service to create memorable events and build long-term relationships with clients. </i>

 ## Jobs and Internships